perezite/sandbox-2/Patterns/Bootstrap/Readme.md

-Proof of concept for creating a game library by bootstrapping the library along the actual game
+Proof of concept for creating a game library alongside the actual game itself